BASEBALL CARDS AND COLLECTIBLES

 The earliest known baseball cards date back to the late 1860s, printed independently by tobacco companies as promotional materials.
 The American Tobacco Company began including cards in cigarette packs starting in 1874, featuring images of current players on the front with occasionally stats or biographies on the back.
 These tobacco era cards from the 1860s-1890s are among the most valuable today, with some mint condition Honus Wagner T206 cards selling for over $1 million.
 In addition to cigarettes, companies also included cards in candy in the early 20th century to target younger consumers.

-Read also: JULIO RODRIGUEZ BASEBALL CARDS
+Read also: MAKE YOUR OWN BASEBALL CARDS FREE

 The modern era of baseball cards began in 1909 when the American Tobacco Company partnered with the National League and American League to produce the iconic T206 set.
 These highly collectible cards featured vivid color portraits and biographical information on the back, establishing the blueprint for baseball cards that still exists today.
 Production was halted during World War I but resumed in the 1920s with sets like Sporting News and Diamond Stars.
 Goudey Gum began including cards in gum packs in 1933, helping popularize the idea of inserting cards in confections targeted at children.